Can you rent an apartment with bad credit? Yes — but it takes preparation.

 Frequently Asked Questions About Renting an Apartment with Bad Credit

-Can I rent an apartment with a prior eviction?
+Can I rent with a past eviction?

 Does a low credit score and no rental history disqualify me?